datagnss/datagnss.github.io/gnss/rtk_receiver/NANO/nano-rtk-receiver-esp32.md

 Type-C serial port connect to the D10P RTK module or ESP32 chipset port for debug output, switched by the DIP switch on the board.

+By default, Type C is directly connected to the module's UART0, allowing direct operation of the RTK module through the Type C connection.

 #### 3.1.1 Debug Mode (ESP32)

 If you want to debug esp32 chipset, you could config the DIP switcher like the picture below: